 - All staff have an awareness of safeguarding issues some of which are listed below.
-Staff are made aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger. - All staff are made aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm, sexual violence/sexual harassment, gender-based violence, sexting (known as youth produced sexual imagery) and limitation/hazing type violence and rituals.
-Staff are clear about our policy and procedures with regards to peer on peer abuse. - All staff are aware of the changes to the Voyeurism (Offences) Act 2019 which criminlaise the act of 'upskirting'.
+Staff are made aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sharing nudes and semi-nudes (previously known as sexting) put children in danger. - All staff are made aware that safeguarding issues can manifest themselves via peer on peer abuse.
+This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm, sexual violence/sexual harassment, gender-based violence, sharing nudes and seminudes (previously known as sexting) and limitation/hazing type violence and rituals.
+Staff are clear about our policy and procedures with regards to peer on peer abuse.

+- All staff are aware of the changes to the Voyeurism (Offences) Act 2019 which criminlaise the act of 'upskirting'.
 The Crown Prosecution Service (CPS) defines 'upskirting' as a colloquial term referring to the actin of placing equipment such as a camera or mobile phone beneath a person's clothing to take a voyeuristic photograph without their permission.
 It is not only confined to victims wearing skirts or dresses and equally applies when men or women are wearing kilts, cassocks shorts or trousers.
 It is often performed in crowded public places, for example on public transport or at music festivals, which can make it difficult to notice offenders. - We are aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, but especially the DSL (or deputy) should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 The Academy assesses the risks and issues in the wider community when considering the well-being and safety of its pupils.
-Children's social care assessments should also consider such factors so it is important that schools and colleges provide as much information as possible as part of the referral process.
+Children's social care assessments should also consider children being harmed outside of the home with regards to contextual safeguarding, so it is important that we provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.